jared-talbert/azuredatastudio-snowflake/README.md

 * Customizable keyboard shortcuts, multi-tab support, color theme options
 * Backup and Restore

-See our [quickstart] for a step by step guide to getting started with PostgreSQL in Azure Data Studio.
+See our [quickstart] for a step by step guide to getting started with Snowflake in Azure Data Studio.

 ## Offline Installation
 The extension will download and install a required PostgreSQL Tools Service package during activation.
 For machines with no Internet access, you can still use the extension by choosing the